BieliaeVlas/nvim/README.md

 ## Installation Instructions:
 To install the configuration files, follow these steps:
+1. Install Any of the following Nerd Fonts (follow https://www.nerdfonts.com/font-downloads).
+I personally use 'MesloLG Nerd Font'.
+After installation use the font in your terminal.
-1. Backup nvim directory:
+2. Backup nvim directory:
 ```
 cp -r ~/.config/nvim ~/.config/nvim-backup
 ```
-2. Clone the repository:
+3. Clone the repository:
 ```
 git clone https://github.com/Vleasikss/nvim.git ~/.config/nvim && nvim
 ```
-3. Enter nvim to install the plugins:
+4. Enter nvim to install the plugins:
 ```
 nvim .
 :MasonInstallAll